Analyticity of positive semigroups is inherited under domination: Abstract

 For positive $C_0$-semigroups $S$ and $T$ on a Banach lattice such that $S(t) \le T(t)$ for all times $t$, we prove that analyticity of $T$ implies analyticity of $S$.
 This answers an open problem posed by Arendt in 2004.

-Our proof is based on a spectral theoretic argument: we apply Perron--Frobenius theory to multiplication operators that are induced by $S$ and $T$ on a vector-valued function space.
+Our proof is based on a spectral theoretic argument: we apply spectral theory of positive operators to multiplication operators that are induced by $S$ and $T$ on a vector-valued function space.

-In a problem posed in \cite{Nagel2004}, Arendt asked whether analyticity of positive semigroups in inherited under domination.
+In a problem posed in \cite{Nagel2004}, Arendt asked whether analyticity of positive semigroups is inherited under domination.
 The purpose of this note is to give a positive answer to this question:

 \begin{theorem} Let $S,T$ be $C_0$-semigroups on a complex Banach lattice $E$ such that $0 \le S(t) \le T(t)$ for all $t \in [0,\infty)$.
 If $T$ is analytic, then so is $S$. \end{theorem}